NethServer/docs/administrator-manual/en/firewall.rst

 Prevent traffic starvation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This option is enabled by default and prevent traffic starvation under high network load.
+This option is enabled by default and prevents traffic starvation under high network load.

 If this options is disabled, classes are prioritized in alphabetical order.
 The priority controls only spare bandwidth allocation, so make sure to have the most important classes on the top.